Wow Your Boss with Exceptional Video Presentations During Virtual Calls

 TMZ may collect a share of sales or other compensation from links on this page.

-Like it or not, we're in the age of Zoom ... and that means get with the program, or get a move on.
+Like it or not ... we're in the age of Zoom, and that means meetings and presentations could use a little spicing up -- which is what we're here to offer you with this.

 The XSplit Presenter Premium: Lifetime Subscription is exactly what you need if you're always jumping from one meeting to the next.
 Pay only $59 (Reg. $200) when you buy now.

 It allows you to deliver rich, interactive presentations for Zoom by allowing you to add multiple media-rich elements before you give your pitch.
-This amazing product adds personality, flair, and interactivity to your existing presentations, and works with all of your favorite video call platforms.
-Wow your boss and co-workers with a presentation worthy of respect.
+This amazing product adds personality, flair, and interactivity to your existing presentations ... and works with all of your favorite video call platforms.

-The XSplit Presenter works with popular presentation tools like PowerPoint and Google Slides and it delivers presentations into video call apps like Zoom and Teams.
+The XSplit Presenter works with popular presentation tools like PowerPoint and Google Slides to deliver presentations into video call apps like Zoom and Teams.
 There's a built-in background removal for your webcam and you can share all sorts of mobile, web, and desktop apps in your presentations.

-It doesn't get any easier and suddenly meetings aren't as bad as usual.
+Present live through video calls and live streams or record for asynchronous presentations.
+Help your viewers focus on the right things at the right time with quick and easy annotations that grab their attention.
 Lock in your purchase now and save 70% off.

 Prices subject to change.